LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 ![Grandfather Zitembe](images/Musharib.jpg)

 # Erlathan Naeynore
 The owner and usual bartender at the [Thundering Lizard Inn and Tavern](activities_in_Port_Nyanzaru.md#port-nyanzaru-the-thundering-lizard-tavern).
-Erlathan made his fortune as a gladiator in the Grand Coliseum, and in spite of the stern tone he sometimes takes with fools he tolerates quite a lot of rough behavior inside the Thundering Lizard.
+Naeynore made his fortune as a gladiator in the Grand Coliseum, and in spite of the stern tone he sometimes takes with fools Erlathan tolerates quite a lot of rough behavior inside the Thundering Lizard.

 ![Erlathan Naeynore](images/bartender-Erlathan-Naeynore.jpg)